 - Surgical gum graft – Gum tissue from your mouth can be taken and attached to a tooth root that has lost gum tissue, thus reducing sensitivity and protecting exposed roots.

 - Root canal – If the sensitivity can’t be treated in any other way and you feel persistent and severe pain, your dentist may recommend that a root canal is the best way to terminate the problem.

 Here are some steps that can help in preventing tooth sensitivity:

 - Brush with a toothpaste for sensitivity, which will still clean your teeth and mouth while simultaneously providing relief for sensitivity and treating the gum line

 - Brush your teeth twice a day and flossing daily in order to prevent any problems like cavities and gum loss

 - Change your toothbrush as soon as it becomes worn, which is usually around every two to three months

 - Talk to a dentist if you’re experiencing grinding your teeth so you can get a mouthguard made which you can wear at night

 - Clean all the parts in your mouth, including the spaces along the gums like and the ones between your teeth

 At Modern Day Smiles, we ensure you feel like you’re in a safe and comfortable environment.
 We surround you with trained dentists that offer a wide range of dental treatments.
 In case you don’t have insurance, make a call at our office and get the full list of in-office discount plans and new patients specials.
-The number for our office in St. Petersburg is +1 (727) 322 0505 and for our office in Tampa is +1 (813) 890 0044.
+The number for our clinic in St. Petersburg is +1 (727) 322 0505 and our office in Tampa is +1 (813) 890 0044.